 The main campus was in the UAE’s capital Abu Dhabi, with another subsidiary campus in the Shanjar province.
 The Abu Dhabi campus included a student hub, with male and female activity rooms, prayer rooms, several restaurants, a library and more, as well as administration and academic facilities.

-One of the most exciting research centres at Khalifa University is the Aerospace Research and Innovation Centre.
-Opened in 2012, the centre aims to act as a global development hub in the research and creation of aerospace technologies.
-In 2016, Khalifa University opened a brand new Micro Electro Mechanical Systems Lab, containing the most recently designed technology in the sector.
+The Aerospace Research and Innovation Centre was one of the university’s most exciting research centres.
+Opened in 2012, the centre aimed to act as a global development hub in the research and creation of aerospace technologies.
+In 2016, it opened a Micro Electro Mechanical Systems Lab.

-Khalifa is also the organiser of the Mohamed Bin Zayed International Robotics Challenge.
-The 2017 competition attracted 316 teams from 45 countries, with total prize money coming to $5 million dollars.
+It also organised and hosted the Mohamed Bin Zayed International Robotics Challenge.
+The 2017 competition attracted 316 teams from 45 countries, with total prize money of $5 million (£3.85 million).